-If you have a piezo handy and want to try it out, first connect it between Arduino GND and digital pins D3 to D0 inclusive.
-Then upload the following demonstration sketch to your Arduino:
+If you have a piezo handy and want to try it out, upload the following demonstration sketch to your Arduino:

 '''

 // Project 7 - Trying Out a Piezo Buzzer

 #define PIEZO 3 // pin 3 is capable of PWM output to drive tones

 int del = 500;

 void setup()

 {

 pinMode(PIEZO, OUTPUT);

 }

 void loop()

 {

-analogWrite(PIEZO, 128); // 50 percent duty cycle tone to the piezo delay(del);
+analogWrite(PIEZO, 128); // 50 percent duty cycle tone to the piezo

+delay(del);

-digitalWrite(PIEZO, LOW); // turn the piezo off delay(del);
+digitalWrite(PIEZO, LOW); // turn the piezo off

+delay(del);

 }

 '''

-This sketch uses pulse-width modulation on digital pin 3.
-If you change the duty cycle in the analogWrite() function (currently it's 128, which is 50 percent on) at 1, you can alter the sound of the buzzer.
+This sketch uses pulse-width modulation on digital pin three.
+If you change the duty cycle in the analogWrite() function (currently it's 128, which is 50 percent on) at 1, then you can alter the volume of the buzzer.

 To increase the volume of your piezo, increase the voltage applied to it.
-The voltage is currently limited to 5 V, but the buzzer would be much louder at 9 or 12 V. Because higher voltages can't be sourced from the Arduino, you would need to use an external power source for the buzzer, such as a 9 V battery, and then switch the power into the buzzer using a BC548 transistor as an electronic switch.
-You can use the same sketch with the schematic shown in Figure 4-40.
+The voltage is currently limited to 5 V, but the buzzer would be much louder at 9 or 12 V. Because higher voltages can't be sourced from the Arduino, you would need to use an external power source for the buzzer, such as a 9 V battery, and then switch the power into the buzzer using a transistor as an electronic switch.
+You can use the same sketch with the schematic shown in Figure 4-39.